MarthGimenzo/bread-baking-advisor/README.md

 - jQuery
   - The project uses jQuery to simplify DOM manipulation.

+- Popper
+  - Tooltip & popover positioning engine was used by Bootstrap.

+-

 - Gitpod
   - The website was built in Gitpod.